NAME: Direct Bond Interconnect (DBI) technology.

-DBI® is a low temperature hybrid direct bonding technology that allows wafers or die to be bonded with exceptionally fine pitch 3D electrical interconnect.
+DBI® is a low temperature hybrid direct bonding technology that allows wafers to be bonded with exceptionally fine pitch 3D electrical interconnect.
 Like ZiBond, the DBI alignment and bonding process is performed at room temperature.
-It leverages industry-standard wafer or die bonding equipment, enabling the high-throughput, low cost-of-ownership fabrication process required for high volume market applications.
+It leverages industry-standard wafer bonding equipment, enabling the high-throughput, low cost-of-ownership fabrication process required for high volume market applications.

 DBI can also minimize the need for Thru Silicon Vias (TSVs) by allowing interconnection to occur at the bonding surface, improving electrical performance.
 By incorporating dielectric bonding, it eliminates the need for under-fill while providing excellent thermal performance, reliability and hermeticity, if required.